surifirstpin/biplus_documentation/docs/SReports.md

 Building **reports in Tableau** allows you to communicate more efficiently and partner more effectively.
 In a matter of seconds, your data can tell the story of the difference your organization is making in the world.

 BY Building the reports in AcuBi you can communicate more efficiently and collaborate more effectively.
-Just in matters of seconds, you portray a story
+Just in matters of seconds, you can confess a story of what difference your organisation is making in the
 ## View Report

 To view the report click on specific report in dashboard section and it will navigate to the report created.